 Grass-Fed Made Easy

-Purchasing grass-fed, pastured, and organic animal protein is not a requirement of the Whole30 program, but it is our recommendation for a variety of reasons, including animal welfare, environmental impact, and the quality of meat.
+Purchasing a specific level of quality in animal protein is not a requirement of the Whole30 program, but it is our recommendation for a variety of reasons, including animal welfare, environmental impact, and the quality of meat.
 (See Chapter 13 in It Starts With Food for the details.)
-ButcherBox’s meat is humanely-raised, free of hormones, antibiotics, and GMOs, and their unique subscription model allows them to ship meat straight to your door in a convenient and cost-effective way.
+ButcherBox’s meat is humanely-raised, free of added hormones and antibiotics, and their unique subscription model allows them to ship meat straight to your door in a convenient and cost-effective way.

-ButcherBox delivers the the highest-quality grass fed beef, heritage breed pork, and organic and pastured chicken to your door monthly – kind of like a CSA, but for meat.
-The service is customizable; you choose from a variety of boxes to be shipped direct to you, and you can also choose how often to have a box delivered.
+ButcherBox delivers the the highest-quality delivers the highest-quality 100% grass-fed and finished beef, free range organic chicken, heritage breed pork and wild caught salmon straight to your door – kind of like a CSA, but for meat.
+The service is customizable; you choose from a variety of boxes to be shipped direct to you or customize your own, and you can also choose how often to have a box delivered.
+The boxes also come with recipes and cooking tips to help you make the most of unfamiliar cuts and keep your taste buds happy.
+The service is customizable; you choose from a variety of boxes to be shipped direct to you or customize your own, and you can also choose how often to have a box delivered.
 The boxes also come with recipes and cooking tips to help you make the most of unfamiliar cuts and keep your taste buds happy.

 To give you even more incentive to give ButcherBox a try, we’re sharing an exclusive pork tenderloin recipe, made with ButcherBox’s delicious, heritage breed pork.